Breadcrumbs

 Notes:

-The Rorohiko me ngā Pūtaiao Pāngarau School of Computing and Mathematical Sciences provides a stimulating environment of quality teaching programmes and world-class research, producing graduates well-matched for the challenges of the contemporary and future workplace.
+Rorohiko me ngā Pūtaiao Pāngarau School of Computing and Mathematical Sciences provides a stimulating environment of quality teaching programmes and world-class research, producing graduates well-matched for the challenges of the contemporary and future workplace.

 The School of Computing and Mathematical Sciences offers qualifications in design, computer science, software engineering, mathematics, and data analytics.
 At undergraduate level, the degrees available are the Bachelor of Computer Science, Bachelor of Science, and the Bachelor of Design.
 Students interested in software engineering can study towards a four-year Bachelor of Engineering with Honours in Software Engineering.

-Te Aka Mātuatua School of Science offers a unique interdisciplinary environment with degree programmes across life sciences, earth sciences, chemistry and physics.
-Undergraduate degrees consist of the Bachelor of Science and the Bachelor of Science (Technology).
-Graduate degrees, which may be awarded with Honours, include the Master of Science, Master of Science (Research) and Master of Science (Technology).
+Undergraduate degrees are the Bachelor of Science and the Bachelor of Science (Technology).
+Both may be awarded with Honours.
+Graduate degrees include the Master of Science and Master of Science (Research).
+Doctoral study and research lead to the Doctor of Philosophy.

 Division of Education